Introduction

 Python: The Glue

 I went with Python 3.12.9 to run the show.
-Why?
-It’s my go-to for flexibility—whether I’m wrangling AI, piping data, or debugging late-night ideas, Python’s ecosystem has my back.
-Paired with uv
+It is my go-to for flexibility.
+Whether I am wrangling AI, piping data, or debugging late-night ideas, Python's ecosystem has my back.
+Paired with uv for dependency management, it keeps HAL clean and humming on WSL Ubuntu 22.04.

 FastAPI: Real-Time Backbone